 Normally, the fluid that surrounds the brain and protects it from injury (cerebrospinal fluid) is continuously produced in the spaces within the brain (ventricles), circulates in and around the brain, and is reabsorbed.
 Normal-pressure hydrocephalus is thought to occur when this fluid is not reabsorbed normally, causing it to accumulate.
 The amount of fluid in the ventricles increases and the brain is then pushed outward.

-Usually, the main symptom is an abnormally slow, unsteady, wide-legged walk.
+Usually, the main symptom of normal-pressure hydrocephalus is an abnormally slow, unsteady, wide-legged walk.
 The feet may seem to stick to the floor (called a magnetic gait).
 People also have urinary incontinence and a tendency to fall.